Information for younger jobseekers

 The Youth Guarantee

-In Ireland, the Guarantee will be introduced on a phased basis (pdf).
-By the end of 2015:
+In Ireland, the Guarantee was introduced on a phased basis (pdf).
+Aims under the Guarantee include:

 - Young people under 18 who have left the school system without completing secondary education and who are unemployed will be given a ‘second chance’ education pathway such as Youthreach or will be supported to re-enter the school system.